Internship OPPORTUNITIES

 Virginia Sea Grant is offering the following paid opportunities for Undergraduate Students interested in working on projects with our Virginia Sea Grant affiliated Graduate Students.
 Students must be willing and able to work at the specified location and understand that this opportunity does not provide housing or additional funding to support housing.

-Deadline & How to Apply: Interested students should submit a resume (2 page maximum, 12 pt font), cover letter (1 page maximum) and completed online form on the Virginia Sea Grant applications website at https://applications.vaseagrant.org/vasg-undergraduate-internships/ by April 26th 2024.
+Deadline & How to Apply:Â Interested students should submit a resume (2 page maximum, 12 pt font), cover letter (1 page maximum) for each project applied for and completed online form on the Virginia Sea Grant applications website at https://applications.vaseagrant.org/vasg-undergraduate-internships/Â by March 7th 2025.

 Funding: Interns will be paid a stipend of $7,000.
 Students will work full-time (40 hours/week) for nine weeks during the summer (May-August depending on the selected project).